 The Yorke Peninsula Enery Hub (formerly Ceres Wind Farm) is a 600 to 850 MW community-initiated development on the traditional lands of the Narungga people, on South Australia’s Yorke Peninsula.
 Spark Renewables is working with local landowners to examine solar generation capability, microgrid options and connectivity to the mainland via an undersea cable, as well as exploring opportunities to support requirements for firmed renewable generation to underpin green hydrogen production.

 Mates Gully Solar Farm

 Mates Gully Solar Farm is a proposed 160 MW solar and battery storage development ~30 km east of Wagga Wagga, between Borambola and Tarcutta, on the traditional lands of the Wiradjuri people.
 The solar farm would create ~200 jobs during construction, and once operational, it would have the capacity to power ~90,000 Australian homes.
 The site would be optimised to support the productivity of the land through co-existence of solar and agricultural activity, including solar grazing.

 Wattle Creek Energy Hub

 The Wattle Creek Energy Hub is a proposed project with a generation capacity of up to 500 MW and a large-scale battery with a storage capacity of up to 350 MW.
-The proposed site is situated approximately 12 kilometres north-east of Marulan, and approximately two hours’ drive from Sydney.
+The proposed site is situated east of Big Hill, approximately two hours’ drive from Sydney.
 The proposal is strategically positioned to make use of an existing high voltage substation, located adjacent to the property, to deliver clean, renewable energy from the energy hub to the University, local electricity users and the rest of NSW.